HTenkanen/AISA/sources/notebooks/spatial_network_analysis_src.rst

 Tutorial
 --------

+In this tutorial we will focus on a network analysis methods that relate to way-finding.
-Finding a shortest path using a specific street network is a common spatial analytics problem that has many practical every-day applications.
+Finding a shortest path from A to B using a specific street network is a very common spatial analytics problem that has many practical applications.

-**How to do network analysis in practice?
-What tools to use?** Luckily, Python provides easy to use tools for conducting spatial network analysis.
+Python provides easy to use tools for conducting spatial network analysis.
 One of the easiest ways to start is to use a library called `Networkx <https://networkx.github.io/documentation/stable/>`__ which is a Python module that provides a lot tools that can be used to